Birding in Málaga City

 The best choice for birders who arrive to Málaga Airport or even port terminal and want to add great numbers to their spanish birdlist.
 The itinerary will take us to the reknown Guadalhorce river mouth just a few minutes from Málaga city centre.
-Just in this place an incredible mark of 250 bird species have been reported to date!
+Just in this place an incredible mark of over 250 common bird species have been reported to date!
 But if there's something that makes it special is the White-headed duck.
 We will take you to the best places from where to photograph this and other birds like Flamingo, Kentish Plover, Black-winged Stilt, Kingfisher, Black-headed Gull and Booted Eagle.
-Spoonbill, Osprey and Audouin Gull are also present from time to time, just to name a few.
+Spoonbill, Osprey and Audouin's Gull can be seen here, just to name a few.

-ITINERARY: We'll start at the Guadalhorce river mouth Natural Area, where we will be checking several bird hides while we enjoy easy walks along what once was an important marsh area.
+ITINERARY: the Guadalhorce river mouth Reserve is a fantastic birding site near Málaga where we will be checking several bird hides while we enjoy easy walks along what once was an important marsh area.
 It makes a nice easy walk with frequent stops as we encounter the birds.
 This is a magnificent tour not just for waders but also sea birds and sometimes raptors (Osprey, Booted Eagle, Kestrel).
-Tour duration is 3-4 h plus extensions.
+Tour duration is 4 h, plus extensions if required.

 WHAT IT IS INCLUDED

-- Transportation (for free).
+- Transportation within Málaga city (for free).
 Pick up can be arranged at the cruise terminal too.

 - Local Bird guide fluent in English